geddy/geddy/tutorial.md

 we're just writing stuff to a flat file, and you don't need to install any DB to play around with Geddy.

-In the prodution environment, you'll likely be using an actual DB like Postgres or MongoDB.
+In the production environment, you'll likely be using an actual DB like Postgres or MongoDB.

 ### Create a resource